Fox Spirit Matchmaker: Animated plot

-This chapter mainly tells about the love story of Wangquan Fugui and a spider spirit Qingtong(清瞳, the name has meaning about the eyes which can see world clearly).
-Wangquan family was the first family to use a magic item to fight against spirits.
+This chapter mainly tells about the love story of Wangquan Fugui and a spider spirit names Qingtong(清瞳, the name has meaning about the eyes which can see world clearly).
+The Wangquan family was the first family to use a magic item to fight against spirits.
 Wangquan Fugui was the most talented in his family.
 He could use Wangquan Sword well.
 His father Wangquan Baye(王权霸业), who was the host of the family, asked him to kill any spirits and could not get out of mansion.
 But when a spider spirit came to his mansion, he didn't kill her.
 The spirit knew he couldn't go anywhere so she used her arachnoid to weave paintings which showed beautiful scenery outside of his mansion.
 Unfortunately, Wangquan Fugui's shimei, Feng Tingyun(风庭云) knew what happened and told everything to Wangquan Baye.
 Baye asked Fugui to kill the spirit at once, but Fugui didn't follow him and ready to get out of the mansion with the spirit.
 He was badly wounded in the yard.
 However, Dongfang Yuechu came here in time and saved him, while Tushan Honghong fighting against 500 guards out of the mansion.